Refundable Accommodation Deposit, Daily Accommodation Payment or a combination of both

-If the Resident’s assets are between $45,001 to $153,905 (March 2014), the Resident will still be means tested and may be required to pay Accommodation Contribution, which can be paid as Refundable Accommodation Contribution (RAC) or as Daily Accommodation Contribution (DAC) which can be deducted from the RAC.
-The actual amount will be assessed and advised by Department of Social Services (Centrelink).
+If the Resident’s assets are between $50,876.80 and $162,815.20 (January 2018), the Resident will still be means tested and may be required to pay Accommodation Contribution, which can be paid as Refundable Accommodation Contribution (RAC) or as Daily Accommodation Contribution (DAC) which can be deducted from the RAC.
+The actual amount will be assessed and advised by Department of Human Services (Centrelink).

 The Government will either pay the maximum or a part accommodation supplement, depending on the resident’s assessed financial circumstances.

 Means Tested Amount (MTA) is the co-contribution that residents may be asked to pay towards to the cost of their accommodation and care through assets and income tests.

 Their co-contribution will be capped to a maximum of $26,566.54 annually to a lifetime maximum of $63,759.75.
 This will be assessed and calculated by Department of Human Services (DHS) through Centrelink.

 Prior to 1st July 2014, only the assessment of assets is used to determine their contribution towards the accommodation costs and only the assessment of income towards their ongoing cost of care.